ksxatompackages/cmd-exec-documentation/wiki/user-manual/start.md

   - Property `utils` (optional): An array which contains names of some special utilities which would be executed instead of being written to stdin when console is opening, e.g. `"clear"`, `"exit"`, `"start"`, `"beep"` and [more](https://github.com/ksxatompackages/cmd-exec/blob/master/lib/special-commands.js#L98).

-  - Property `paneItemPosition` (optional): If it was a string, it would override `config.command-executer.pane-item-position`, determine where console should be located, makes sense only if `console` is `true`.
+  - Property `paneItemPosition` (optional): If it was a string, it would override `config.command-executor.pane-item-position`, determine where console should be located, makes sense only if `console` is `true`.

   - Property `classes` (optional): An array contains CSS classes which would be added to console view.